BetaTetris/betatetris-tablebase/README.md

 BetaTetris Tablebase is an NES Tetris agent incorporating a tablebase to brute-force optimal moves on a predefined set of boards.
 It also contains a hybrid agent that merges the tablebase approach with the previously established [neural-net-based BetaTetris](https://github.com/adrien1018/beta-tetris).

-This is the BetaTetris version featured in [Tetris Friendlies Revolution 2023](https://www.twitch.tv/videos/2017761942?t=02h36m25s).
+This is the BetaTetris version featured in [Tetris Friendlies Revolution 2023](https://www.youtube.com/watch?v=ZeCa5FYaJ3I), and is also the version that achieves [the first AI rebirth](https://www.youtube.com/watch?v=yBOfsnBQ5i0).

 ## Table of Contents